HisarCS/Parametrix/README.md

 Contact emre.dayangac@hisarschool.k12.tr or sedat.yalcin@hisarschool.k12.tr or emreday01@gmail.com for more information.

-### Coming Soon...
+### Next Step of this project
-https://github.com/EmreDay1/Aqui check this out.): a new programming language for programmers who want to experiment with Parametric Designing
+https://github.com/HisarCS/Aqui check this out.): a new programming language built to be the next step of Parametrix's goal of teaching Parametric Design in K12 and Digital Fabrication Education while promoting computational skills as well.
+Hope you enjoy.

 ### What do we have that other Parametric design programms don't